HariSurayagari/Reinforcement-Learning-Agent-Learns-to-play-Checkers/README.md

 well against humans.
 However most algorithms are artificial intelligence based, in other words the algorithm mimics human intelligence without ac- tually learning the game.
-In this paper, we will try applying reinforcement learning to develop an agent that will learn to play checkers.
+In this project, we will try applying reinforcement learning to develop an agent that will learn to play checkers.
 We will test its capability by letting the agent play an opponent which makes either random moves or moves